CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 Today a lot of data is in a remote location.
 TotalCmd offer a wide range of possibilities to connect to this folders.
 From that moment on it treats them just as regular folders and all operations just work on them the same as with local folders.
 Some of them are in the default installation.
 For others install this plugins from https://www.ghisler.com/plugins.htm:
 - Cloud 2.0 - for DropBox,...
 - WebDAV 2.9 - for Android WebDAV server, ...
 - SFTP 2.20 - for SSH,...
 After you download the plugin, open the zip file with TotalCmd.
 It will recognize it is a plugin and it will offer to install it.
 It is that simple.
 If you save the passwords inside TotalCmd use the MasterKey password to have them secure.
 ## Synchronize dirs
-From the Menu `Commands - Synchronite dirs` open a strong, fast, easy and complete tool to synchronize folders.
+From the `menu Commands - Synchronite dirs` open a strong, fast, easy and complete tool to synchronize folders.
 You first Compare two folders.
 Than you choose what to do for every file and then you Synchronize.
 There is also the tool `File - Compare by content` the two selected files from the left and right panel.
 ## Search
 `Alt + F7` opens the Search tool.
 You can search and filter by anything you imagine.